How to buy Freeport-McMoran Copper-and-Gold (FCX) shares in Australia

 |Level of controversy||4|

 Freeport-McMoRan Inc. engages in the mining of mineral properties in North America, South America, and Indonesia.
-The company primarily explores for copper, gold, molybdenum, silver, and other metals, as well as oil and gas.
-Its assets include the Grasberg minerals district in Indonesia; Morenci, Bagdad, Safford, Sierrita, and Miami in Arizona; Tyrone and Chino in New Mexico; and Henderson and Climax in Colorado, North America, as well as Cerro Verde in Peru and El Abra in Chile.
-The company also operates a portfolio of oil and gas properties primarily located in offshore California and the Gulf of Mexico.
-As of December 31, 2020, it operated approximately 165 wells.
+It primarily explores for copper, gold, molybdenum, silver, and other metals, as well as oil and gas.
+The company's assets include the Grasberg minerals district in Indonesia; Morenci, Bagdad, Safford, Sierrita, and Miami in Arizona; Tyrone and Chino in New Mexico; and Henderson and Climax in Colorado, North America, as well as Cerro Verde in Peru and El Abra in Chile.
+It also operates a portfolio of oil and gas properties primarily located in offshore California and the Gulf of Mexico.
 The company was formerly known as Freeport-McMoRan Copper & Gold Inc. and changed its name to Freeport-McMoRan Inc. in July 2014.
 Freeport-McMoRan Inc. was incorporated in 1987 and is headquartered in Phoenix, Arizona.

 Frequently asked questions